Skip to main content

 • Another option is of course to use passive armour – either by inserting a back-protector into a leather jacket, or by using an armoured under vest.
 While the Rukka Kastor 3.0 costs £250, it’s a great bit of kit; I’ve been using the Kastor 2 for many years and really like it, thanks to the CE Level 2 back protector and Level 1 chest protector.

-• The fifth alternative is a cheap airbag vest from eBay, Amazon, Facebook etc. DO NOT be tempted by these as many are simply floatation devices that inflate way too slowly to be of use in a crash.
+• The fourth alternative is a cheap airbag vest from eBay, Amazon, Facebook etc. DO NOT be tempted by these as many are simply floatation devices that inflate way too slowly to be of use in a crash.
 Despite claims of certification, these are often completely false.
 Please only buy safety kit like this from a legitimate, authorised seller.
 Unless you’re only worried about crashing into a river and bobbing back to the shore.

 These are just some of many alternatives – you can find all the leather jackets we’ve tested here and be sure to regularly check for the discounts available through BikeSocial membership.